 Removing a leaking underground storage tank.

 This process requires owners and operators of USTs to report suspected releases and investigate suspected releases to determine if a confirmed release requires cleanup.
-The requirements also describe when spills and overfills from an UST system must be reported and cleaned up.
+The requirements also describe when spills and overfills from a UST system must be reported using the UST Release Reporting form and cleaned up.
 These rules also apply to petroleum releases from unregulated tanks.

 Once a release has been confirmed, the responsible party must continue to evaluate the site to determine the extent of contamination and whether remediation is necessary.
 The determination of the need for remediation is guided by the “Standards and Procedures for Application of Risk-Based Corrective Action at Petroleum Release Sites” (IDAPA 58.01.24).